 Recurrent Ear Infections

 The adenoids are located near the Eustachian tubes, which connect the middle ear to the back of the throat.
-Enlarged adenoids can block these tubes, leading to fluid buildup and recurrent ear infections.
+When the adenoids become enlarged, they can obstruct the Eustachian tubes, leading to fluid buildup and frequent ear infections.

 Nasal Congestion and Runny Nose

-Chronic nasal congestion and a persistent runny nose are common symptoms of adenoid hypertrophy.
+Chronic nasal congestion and a persistent runny nose are common adenoid hypertrophy symptoms.
 These symptoms can be mistaken for a common cold but tend to persist longer.

 Difficulty Swallowing